Trepan-Debuggers/python3-trepan/docs/syntax/location.rst

 and a line number.
 A source location is a file path or a module name.

 In [*path*:] *linenum* , the line *linenum* in the source file *path* is indicated.
-When *path* is omitted, some default value is given, usually it is the *path* associated with the current frame.
-Or in list-like commands it is the *path* what was most-recently set; the most-recently set path starts out as the current frame's path.
+When *path* is omitted, some default value is given; usually it is the *path* associated with the current frame.
+Or in list-like commands, it is the *path* that was most recently set; the most-recently set path starts as the current frame's path.

-If *filename* is a relative file name, then Python's `sys.path` items (which are assumed to be a list of directories) is tried in the order given.
-Often the current working directory or `.` is in that list.
-Note that `.` can be set with `cd` debugger command.
+If *filename* is a relative file name, then Python's `sys.path` items (which are assumed to be a list of directories) are tried in the order given.
+Often, the current working directory or `.` is in that list.
+Note that `.` can be set with the  `cd` debugger command.

-To specify a path containing non-alphanumeric characters, specifically blanks (" "), backslashes ("\"), or quotes, in there are a number of quoting mechanisms one can use.
-You can enclose the path in single quotes, double quotes or triple double as you would do in Python
+To specify a path containing non-alphanumeric characters, specifically blanks (" "), backslashes ("\"), or quotes, there are several quoting mechanisms one can use.
+You can enclose the path in single quotes, double quotes, or triple quotes as you would do in Python

 Location Examples
 +++++++++++++++++